fsoubelet/dotfiles/README.md

 I run [Zsh][zsh] as my shell, finding it to be a great middle ground between additional niceties and features while remaining a largely compatible shell scripting target.
 I use [Oh-My-Zsh][oh-my-zsh] as shell configuration manager and [Spaceship][spaceship] as my prompt, both of which are installed automatically.
 If you don't wish to use this prompt, make sure to comment out its line in `oh_my_zsh_settings.sh` and craft your own.

-#### Tmux

-Tmux allows to combine processes, shells, and editors in any way for a project at hand.
-Vim and tmux work seamlessly together thanks to the wonderful [vim-tmux-navigator][vim-tmux-navigator] plugin.

 ## Install